bschaatsbergen/lix/README.md

 ## Container Daemon Support

-lix works with all popular container daemons by connecting to the container daemon socket.
+cek works with all popular container daemons by connecting to the container daemon socket.
 The daemon provides access to locally cached images, avoiding rate limits when exploring images you've already pulled.